Kysucké Nové Mesto: Modern Period

+Contemporary period

 Kysucké Nové Mesto has been making its present form for centuries.
 The biggest and fastest changes occurred after World War II.

 The importance of the town increased after the year 1950, when the Závody presného strojárstva (later ZVL) were created.
 The company provided work to thousands of people and started significant changes in the town.

 New housing estates, schools, offices, shops, sports facilities were created.
 Kysucké Nové Mesto has a built infrastructure that is currently being improved to meet the needs of its residents and visitors.